-You may have pain in your neck and left shoulder.
-This is common after laparoscopic surgery and the pain will diminish over time.
-Peppermint tea or cordial may help.
+You may notice pain in your neck and left shoulder area.
+This is common after any laparoscopic surgery and the pain will diminish over time.
+You may find peppermint tea or peppermint cordial helpful.

 Bloating

 Your stomach may feel bloated for a few days after surgery and it may be uncomfortable to belch.